project-unisonOS/unison-io-speech/README.md

 # unison-io-speech

-Multimodal I/O service for speech: speech-to-text and text-to-speech stubs.
-Emits EventEnvelopes to the Orchestrator.
+Multimodal I/O service for speech: speech-to-text and text-to-speech stubs plus a WebSocket streaming façade.

+Phase 4: streams partial transcripts to the renderer and forwards final transcripts to the orchestrator as `InputEventEnvelope` (`POST /input`).

 ## Status
 Optional (dev-mode) — stubbed speech gateway; used in devstack but not required for headless tests.